Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 2.20.11
 ```

-Doing some research, we found out that this version is vulnerable to CVE-2023-1326.
+Doing some research, we will find out that this version is vulnerable to CVE-2023-1326.

 We can exploit this to escalate privileges following these steps: